Skip to main content

 Once you have the payment token, render the <spektrix-payments> web component and listen for payment events after the Customer completes the order.

-Web component sample for Customer Checkout:
+Web component sample for Customer Checkout

 <spektrix-payments